-Correctly identifying the presence of bimodality for values of δ near where the underlying distribution transitions from unimodal to bimodal is more challenging, particularly for distributions which have greater skew.
+However, correctly Correctly identifying the presence of bimodality for values of $\delta$ near where the underlying distribution transitions from unimodal to bimodal is more challenging, particularly for the greater skewed distributions.
 In this portion of parameter space a greater proportion of false positives and false negatives would be expected.